Lester Prairie Business Association

 Early Childhood Family Education (ECFE) is a program for all Minnesota families with children between the ages of birth and kindergarten.

-ShadowBrooke Golf Course, an 18-hole public course in a relaxed, country setting located at Highway 7 and McLeod County Road 1, opened for business in 1993.
+ShadowBrooke Golf Course, an 18-hole public course designed by Joel Goldstrand, is located at the intersection of Highway 7 and McLeod County Road 1 near Lester Prairie.

 Girl Scouts encourage girls to experience new activities, develop team-building skills, explore and develop leadership skills, and be service-oriented in their community, county, and nation.

-Annually, the Girl Scouts participate in a court of awards ceremony, cookie sale campaign, various service unit events, as well as other area and council events.
-Girl Scouts is open to all girls in grades kindergarten through 12.
+Annually, the Girl Scouts participate in a Court of Awards ceremony, cookie sale campaign, and various service unit events, as well as other area and council events.
+Girl Scouts is open to all girls in kindergarten through 12th grade.